jibranmukhtar/EDA/README.md

 - **Segmentation Analysis:** Analyze data based on segments defined by a categorical column.
 - **Statistical Comparisons:** Perform statistical tests to compare means, variances, and other metrics between segments.
 - **Null Analysis:** Evaluate and compare the presence of null values across segments.
-- **Visualization Tools:** Generate visual representations of the analysis for better insights.